ADiTyaRaj8969/MachineLearning/README.md

 # Machine Learning Subject
-This repository gathers the experiments and assignments I have performed in my Machine Learning Subject from my ICT course in Marwadi University.
+This repository gathers the experiments and assignments I have performed in my Machine Learning Subject from my B.Tech ICT course in Marwadi University.
 ## Folder Structure
 This repository has two main sections:
 - **TW Lab Experiment Performance**: contains the experiments performed in laboratory